opletz/rails_xhr_get_text/README.md

-A look into using Javascript's XHR object in Rails.
+XHR GET REQUEST with a text response in Rails

+ENVIRONMENT: Ruby 1.9.3, Rails 3.2.13

 1. Create a new project

+  rails new rails_xhr_get_text

-2. Create a new scaffold and run the migration
+2. Generate a new scaffold and run the migration

+  rails generate scaffold product title:string description:text monthly:boolean
+  rake db:migrate

-3. Add a hyperlink and paragraph tag to the products index page For invoking the XHR request and displaying the response.
+3. Add a hyperlink and paragraph tag to bottom of the products index page to invoke the XHR GET request and display the response.

-4. Create the XHR script
+   # app/views/products/index.html.erb
+   <p><a href="#" id="monthly">Get Product of the Month</a></p>
+   <p id="tgtTag">resonse here</p>

+4. Create a new XHR script to make a GET request for the product of the month to a specific url that returns a text response.

+  # app/assests/javascripts/monthly.js
+  window.onload = function(){
+    var a = document.getElementById('monthly');
+    var tgtTag = document.getElementById('tgtTag');

+    a.addEventListener('click', function(e){
+      var xhr = new XMLHttpRequest();
+      xhr.open('GET', 'products/monthly');
+      xhr.onreadystatechange = function(){
+        if(xhr.readyState == 4 && xhr.status === 200){
+          tgtTag.innerHTML = xhr.responseText;
+        }
+      };
+      e.preventDefault();
+      xhr.send(null);
+    });
+  };

-5. Add a new action to the products controller
+5. Add a new action to the products controller to grab the first product of the month and .

+  # app/controllers/products_controller.rb
+  def monthly
+    @products = Product.find_by_monthly('t')

+    respond_to do |format|
+      format.html # index.html.erb
+      format.text { render text: @products.title }
+      format.js   {}
+      format.json { render json: @products }
+    end
+  end

-6. Add a new route
+6. Add a new route for products/monthly that specifically responds with text

+   # config/routes.rb
+   match 'products/monthly' => 'products#monthly', format: :text

-7. Launch the application, navigate to the products index and create some new products.
+7. Launch the Rails server, navigate to the products index page(http://localhost:3000/products) and add some products with at least one marked as "monthly".

-8. Click the hyperlink to make the XHR request and view the response
+8. Click the link on the products index page to get the product of the month.